Kiranjith83/SA/SA.md

       - In the case of software upgrade, it changes the secondary instance first, changes the CNAME mapping then finally update the primary instance.
     - Converting from normal to multi-az occurs downtime.
     - If any RDS but Aurora, CNAME Points to Primary.
 No additional capability  or control is given for the standby.
-      - From RDS respective there will be a brief outage during failover.
+      - From RDS perspective there will be a brief outage during failover.
 As DNS involved, it might take from single digit sec to double digit.
     - In RDS other than Aurora its limited to two Availability zone.
     - Backups are taken from Secondary to reduce the impact on Performance.